nktkr/C---Programs-Collection-for-Beginners/readme.md

 - [x] Reverse an array using the user-defined function
 - [ ] Reverse an array using the pointers
 - [ ] Reverse an array using the Recursion function

+56. Program For Swapping Two Number In Function Using Pointer